 3.1 Temporal Analysis

-As more and more research areas are funded, the data only shows a few, such as Autism and Stroke, are consistently funded year over year.
+Despite the increasing number of research areas receiving funding, only a few, such as Autism and Stroke, were consistently funded.
 Most of the research projects covered multiple diagnosis areas.
-Since funding was not attributed by diagnosis area, we assumed what about this.
-Results of temporal analysis should be overlaid with various diseases that primarily hit during that period.
+The results of temporal analysis could be overlaid with various diseases that primarily hit during that period.
 Overlaying this disease information with AOTF research areas could explain if AOTF research projects were reactive or proactive in nature.
-Also, it will highlight how relevant research areas have been with the conditions/health care issues prevalent during those times.
-Peer comparison could be interesting.
-Comparing AOTF research areas and funding amounts to other organizational funded research areas will explain if there is funding overload in some areas, or lack of funding.
-Such analysis will also highlight if the research areas are complementary or supplementary in nature with the industry.
+Also, it would highlight how relevant the research areas have been to the conditions/health care issues prevalent during those times.
+Comparing AOTF research areas and funding amounts to other organizational funded research areas would explain if there was funding overload in some areas, or lack of funding.
+Such analysis would also highlight if the research areas were complementary or supplementary in nature with the OT professional community.

 3.2 Topical Analysis

-Word Cloud and Word Co-Occurrence Network suggested that major topics across all research data were Stroke Rehabilitation, Autism, Sensory Processing and Spinal Cord Injury.
-Common topics related to Children are Spinal Cord Injury, Autism and Autistic Disorder.
-On the other hand, topics related to Adults are Sensory Processing, Self-Care and Depression.
+The Word Cloud (Figure 1) and the Word Co-Occurrence Network (Figure 4) suggested that major topics across all research data were Stroke, Rehabilitation, Autism, Sensory Processing, and Spinal Cord Injury.
+Common topics related to Children were Spinal Cord Injury, Autism, and Autistic Disorder.
+On the other hand, topics related to Adults were Sensory Processing, Self-Care, and Depression.
 The word cloud of keywords seemed like a good proxy to understand the topic space.
-However, client feedback indicated that it didn’t properly show the breadth of research and likely indicates some deficiencies in data collection.
+However, client feedback indicated that it didn’t properly show the breadth of research and likely indicated some deficiencies in data collection.
 The network diagram was found to be more useful as it provided more context.

 3.3 Geospatial Analysis

-Based on available data, prior to year 2000, there were only nine institutions conducting occupational therapy research, There were 31 principal investigators conducting 33 research projects with a grand total of research funding of $31m.
+Based on available data, prior to year 2000, there were only nine institutions conducting occupational therapy research.
+There were 31 principal investigators conducting 33 research projects with a total of $31 millionin research funding.

-In the more recent funding period since 2000, total research has grown dramatically, with seven major institutions receiving about 80% of total funding - University of Pittsburgh, University of North Carolina at Chapel Hill, University of Southern California, Colorado State University, Thomas Jefferson University, University of Buffalo, and University of Texas Medical Branch as shown in Figure 4.
-In total, there are 29 institutions involved in research, 141 principal investigators conducting 313 research projects and funding of over $115m.
+In the more recent funding period since 2000, total research has increased dramatically, with seven major institutions - University of Pittsburgh, University of North Carolina at Chapel Hill, University of Southern California, Colorado State University, Thomas Jefferson University, University of Buffalo, and University of Texas Medical Branch - receiving about 80% of total funding, as shown in Figure 5.
+In total, there were 29 institutions involved in research, 141 principal investigators conducting 313 research projects, and more than $115 million granted in funding.

 3.4 Bipartite Networks

-According to the Bipartite Primary Investigator vs. Diagnosis network, for every time slice the number of nodes tripled.
+According to the Bipartite Primary Investigator - Diagnosis network, the number of nodes tripled for every time slice.
 Starting with only eight Diagnoses, the field significantly expanded to 29 Diagnoses by 2016.
-From 1982 to 1996 the research was concentrated on Amputations or limb loss, Other, and Dementia or Alzheimer's disease Diagnoses with M. Lowler and J. Rogers consistently leading the research in the respective areas, including on the Other Diagnosis.
-After 1996 the field of research expanded significantly and started moving to the areas of Autism spectrum disorders, lead by Teresa A. May-Benson, that is strongly connected to Sensory integration/processing disorders research community that was headed by Patricia Davies.
-The third largest, Stroke research community, is connected to the Other diagnosis by Kenneth Ottenbacher and is engaged in collaborations with Brain injury and disorders and Cerebral Palsy.
+From 1982 to 1996 the research was concentrated on Amputations or limb loss, Other diagnoses, and Dementia or Alzheimer's disease diagnoses with M. Lowler and J. Rogers consistently leading the research in their respective areas.
+After 1996 the field of research expanded significantly and started moving to the areas of Autism spectrum disorder, led by Teresa A. May-Benson, which is strongly connected to the Sensory integration/processing disorders research community that was headed by Patricia Davies.
+The third largest, the Stroke research community, was connected to the Other diagnoses by Kenneth Ottenbacher and was engaged in collaborations with Brain injury and disorders and Cerebral Palsy.
 Two more dispersed communities were identified.
 The first consisted of the area of diagnosis associated with various body injuries such as Spinal Cord, Upper Extremities and Musculoskeletal injuries with Corey McGee and Mary Jane Mulcahey leading the field.
-The second emerging community consists of Mental illness, Diabetes and Cardiopulmonary conditions field lead by Christine Helfrich.
+The second emerging community consisted of the Mental illness, Diabetes and Cardiopulmonary conditions field led by Christine Helfrich.

 3.5 Data Exploration using Tableau Public